EliranMalka1/secure-Comunication_LTD/backend/README.md

 ---

 ## Security Features
-- Passwords hashed with HMAC + salt
+- **Password Hashing:** Passwords are hashed using HMAC+SHA256 with a per-user salt to protect against rainbow table attacks.
-- Password reset tokens hashed (SHA-1)
+- **Password Reset Tokens:** Tokens are hashed in the database (SHA-1) to prevent takeover if the DB is compromised.
-- Strong password policy enforced
+- **Strong Password Policy:** Enforced via a configurable policy (`config/password-policy.toml`).
-- Prepared statements for SQL queries
+- **SQL Injection:** Prepared statements are used for all database queries to prevent SQL injection attacks.
-- Escaping outputs to prevent XSS
+- **XSS Protection:** The backend implements minimal escaping.
+The primary defense against XSS is handled by the React frontend, which automatically escapes content.
-- Login throttling (3 attempts, 15 min lockout)
+- **Login Throttling:** Partial implementation.
+The system tracks failed login attempts in the `login_attempts` table, but full enforcement of account lockout is still in progress.
-- Generic error messages
+- **Generic Error Messages:** The API returns generic error messages to avoid revealing specific user or system details.

 ---